shelled snails text index | photo index

 Family Nassariidae

 Where seen?
-This large, handsome whelk is usually seen alone on sandy and muddy areas near seagrasses and mangroves.
+This large, handsome whelk is usually seen prowling alone on sandy and muddy areas near seagrasses and mangroves.
 Commonly seen especially on our Northern shores.

 Changi, Apr 05